 The UCAT Consortium and our partner Pearson VUE aim to provide a straightforward and convenient way of sitting your test in a business like environment.
 However, occasionally things may go wrong and we have put systems in place to deal with such circumstances.

 If you feel ill during your test, raise your hand to notify the invigilator.
-If you do not do this your illness will not be accepted as mitigating circumstances.
-If you are not well enough to continue testing please contact the UCAT Office as soon as possible.
+If you do not report your illness, it will not be accepted as mitigating circumstances.
+If you are too unwell to continue, you should end your test and then contact the UCAT Office as soon as possible.

-Once an incident has been logged in this way it will be investigated by Pearson VUE and the outcome of this investigation will be reported back to you.
-To obtain an update on how the investigation into an incident is progressing please contact Pearson VUE Customer Services and quote the incident number.
+Once an incident has been logged, it will be investigated by Pearson VUE.
+The outcome of this investigation will be reported back to you by email within 5 working days.
+To obtain an update on an investigation please contact Pearson VUE Customer Services and quote the incident number.

 If you are unhappy with the outcome of the investigation by Pearson VUE, the UCAT Consortium has put in place a Complaints and Appeals Policy.